ratwolfzero/Chladni_Figures/README.md

 In his experiments:

 - A thin metal plate is fixed at its center or edges.
-- It is vibrated with a violin bow or speaker at different frequencies.
+- It is vibrated with a violin bow at different frequencies.
 - Fine particles move away from areas of high vibration and collect along **nodal lines**, producing beautiful geometric patterns.

 Chladni figures were key in understanding **vibrational modes** and laid foundations for acoustics, wave physics, and modern mechanical engineering.